6 Types of Greenwashing: How Companies Mislead the Public on Sustainability

 4. Greenshifting: Blaming the Consumer

-Example: A plastic bottle manufacturer might run a campaign encouraging customers to recycle, even though their is still made from non-recyclable materials, avoiding responsibility for contributing to pollution.
+Example: A plastic bottle manufacturer might run a campaign encouraging customers to recycle, even though their packaging is still made from non-recyclable materials, avoiding responsibility for contributing to plastic pollution.

 5. Greencrowding: Hiding in Group Efforts